 Remember layaway?
 It was a service many retailers offered that allowed customers to buy now and pay later without using credit cards.
 A customer would select their items, place them on layaway, make a small down payment, and then pay the balance in installments.
 Once paid-in-full, the customers took home their items.
 It was an efficient system that gave customers purchasing power without the potential drawbacks of using credit.

 Such a system doesn’t work for online shopping.
-Still, there is something similar that’s quickly gaining popularity: point-of-sale loans.
+Still, there is something similar that’s quickly gaining popularity: point-of-sale loans, also known as “buy now, pay later” services.
 Administered by companies such as Afterpay, Klarna, and Affirm (among others), these instant loans allow customers to make a purchase and pay in equal installments, usually every two weeks or once a month.
 The big difference between layaway and this new 21st Century equivalent is that retailers ship customers’ orders right away, rather than waiting until customers pay in full.
 Let’s learn more about point-of-sale loans.

 How Do Point-of-Sale Loans Work, Exactly?